Blog

 Back-end metrics also need monitoring for red flags such as low repository disk capacity, climbs in replication lag, and immutable lock misconfigurations.
 API endpoints or webhooks, fed to SIEM, Prometheus, or similar, can help with vigilance, and any failures can be reported to teams with a one-line cURL script; for example, JSON payloads triggering auto-ticket creation.
 Restrict the triggers to actionable events (failed jobs, anomalies, capacity thresholds) to prevent alert fatigue and be sure to train on them.

-By integrating anomaly-driven monitoring into daily ops, you turn your backups into a built-in early-warning radar, and given that 97 % of ransomware strains seek backup repositories first [4] you will be in a good position to catch attack vectors within minutes.
-That way, you can stop encryption in its tracks and isolate infected shares effectively, preventing downtime and business crises.
+By integrating anomaly-driven monitoring into daily ops, you turn your backups into a built-in early-warning radar, and given that Veeam’s 2025 ransomware research found 89% of affected organizations had backup repositories targeted by threat actors,[1] you are better positioned to catch attack indicators early, isolate infected shares, and limit downtime during recovery.

 Modern file‑server protection hinges on disciplined processes